beeware/briefcase/docs/en/how-to/debugging/vscode.md

 But there are some restrictions that must be taken into account:

-- Restart your application via the green circle is not working.
+- Restarting your application via the green circle is not working.
 You have to stop the app manually and start it again via `briefcase run --debug debugpy`.
 - `justMyCode` has to be set to `false`.
 When setting it to `true`, or not defining it at all, breakpoints are missed on some platforms (e.g., Windows).
 The reason for this is currently unknown.
 - `pathMappings` should not be set manually in the `launch.json`.
 The path mappings will be set by Briefcase programmatically and if setting it manually too the manual setting will overwrite settings by Briefcase.